mehtabmahir/auto-60hz-cpp/README.md

 Feel free to fork and contribute to this project!
 Pull requests for improvements, optimizations, or bug fixes are welcome.

 ---

-This version includes the specific scenario of watching videos, like on YouTube, as a key use case.
-Let me know if there’s anything else to adjust!